scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 ---
 layout: blog-detail
 post-type: blog
-by: the Scala Center team
+by: Julien Richard-Foy and the Scala Center team
 title: Scala Center Roadmap for 2023 and Beyond
 description: Highlights of the achievements of the Scala Center in 2022, and roadmap for 2023.
 ---